githubEdit

 Mermin preserves flow state across pod restarts through eBPF map pinning, ensuring continuous visibility without data loss:

-• Map Pinning: FLOW_STATS_MAP and FLOW_EVENTS are pinned to /sys/fs/bpf/ when writable (requires /sys/fs/bpf hostPath mount)
+• Map Pinning: FLOW_STATS, FLOW_EVENTS, and LISTENING_PORTS maps are pinned to /sys/fs/bpf/ when writable (requires /sys/fs/bpf mount, refer to the security-considerations document)

 • Schema Versioning: Maps use versioned paths (e.g., mermin_flow_stats_map_v1) to prevent incompatible format reuse across upgrades

-• State Continuity: Flow statistics persist across mermin restarts, eliminating visibility gaps during rolling updates
+• State Continuity: Flow statistics and listening port data persist across mermin restarts, eliminating visibility gaps during rolling updates

 • Format Validation: Pinned maps are reused only if schema version and format match current version